eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience working on AI/ML products or at AI/ML companies
 	- Familiarity with the RISC-V instructions set
 	- Experience with hardware bring-up and supporting early hardware test/debug
++ Emulation Architect
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- Design and development of emulation infrastructure for system in packages (SiPs) for high-performance AI/ML engines.
+This role requires a high degree of ownership, a strong technical background and a problem-solver mindset.
+By enabling and optimizing our emulation strategy, you will be ensuring the success of internal and external customers, and making a significant impact on bringing Tenstorrent's products to market.
+	- Develop a complete hardware emulation ecosystem
+	- Create the optimal build flow for single and multi-chiplet emulation models with best frequency, emulation foodprint combination
+	- Create emulation test bench for single/multi chiplet models with best in class transactors, monitors,and harness components
+	- Own and develop test plans focusing on unique functional coverage, performance, power extraction and low level software development
+	- Maximize debuggability and automation of the build and run flows.
+	- Create multi-user environment for  optimal usage and resource sharing
+	- Develop synthetic components for custom transactors, monitors, checkers etc. to enable architectural analysis, software optimization etc.
+	- Create a strong support system to maximize engineering efficiency of emulation customers
+	- Cross-functional work with Architects, Software and Design/Verification/Emulation teams to define and improve emulation platform
+	- Guide and mentor junior engineers
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 10 years of industry experience working with  ASICs or SoC teams
+	- Expert understanding of logic design and mapping design to emulation hardware
+	- Expert knowledge of one or more commercial emulators like ZeBu, Palladium, Veloce
+	- Expertise in verilog/systemVerilog/C++/systemC,
+	- Expertise in emulation tools and flows, scripting and automation
+	- Strong problem solving skills
+	- Excellent organizational and communication skills, oral and written.
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.